stawberri/danbooru-node/README.md

 })
 ```

 This module has been updated to require Node.js 7.
-You can still install version 1 with `npm install danbooru@1` and [read its documentation on Github](https://github.com/stawberri/danbooru-node/tree/v1.4.8).
+You can install version 1 with `npm install danbooru@1` and [read its documentation on Github](https://github.com/stawberri/danbooru-node/tree/v1.4.8).

 ## Danbooru class